magnars/confair/README.md

 Our client-secret has been encrypted with high-strength AES128, courtesy of [Nippy](https://github.com/ptaoussanis/nippy).
 This file can now be safely checked into source control.
-The secret needs to be shared with other developers out of band.
+The local config secret needs to be shared with other developers out of band, once.

 In order to use this config in our app, we read it back in like this: